The content below is entirely editable.

 Samus' Final Smash: the Zero Laser.

 Super Smash Bros.
 Brawl introduced the concept of Final Smashes - devastating attacks that are unique to each character that are designed to turn the tide of battle.
-Because of their powerful nature, Final Smashes must be earned by breaking open a Smash Ball item - a sphere that moves around the stage after which players scramble for.
+Due to their powerful nature, Final Smashes must be earned by breaking open a Smash Ball item - a sphere that moves around the stage after which players scramble for, these can also be turned off if you do not want to involve these attacks in the match.

 The series also has a heavy reliance on items.
 Like the characters, most of these items are derived from popular Nintendo games, such as the Super Mushroom from the Super Mario series, Pokéballs from the Pokémon series, and the Smart Bomb from the Starfox series.
 Items can be classified into five categories: battering items (used to strike the opponent), throwing items (thrown at the opponent), shooting items (items that provide long-range damage), recovery items (used to recover damage), and support items (used to give the player an advantage in battle).
 Super Smash Bros.
 Brawl also introduces "Assist Trophies" which, like Pokéballs, summons characters that benefit the player.
-Like other items and roster characters, "Assist Trophies" also draw upon Nintendo's rich catalog of games and third-party endeavors.
+Like other items and roster characters, "Assist Trophies" also draw upon Nintendo's rich catalog of games and third-party endeavors, examples include Will Wright appearing and summing a huge skyscraper to damage your opponent and a huge Nintendog licking your screen and blocking everyone's view.

 Boss Battles